 Entire blogs are dedicated to how bad bottled water is for the environment.
 And we’ve written our fair share about it including: Healthy Water Bottles, Stainless Steel Water Bottles, Glass Water Bottles, and 8 Ways to Save Water While Traveling.
 But the reality is that sometimes bottled water is the only option, especially when traveling.

 Thankfully, there are great new innovations in bottles – including biodegradable water bottles.
-Redleaf, Canada’s ultra-premium water, (now available in the United States), has introduced a more earth friendly water bottle – the Bio Bottle.
+Redleaf, Canada’s ultra-premium water, is now available in the United States.
+They have introduced a more earth-friendly water bottle – the Bio Bottle.

 - Bio Bottles can be recycled with traditional PET bottles

-- Bio Bottles don’t degrade on the shelf (in case you were worried)
+- Bio Bottles don’t degrade on the shelf (in case you were worried or wondering)

 Pepsi recently launched their own Plant Bottles (hat tip to TriplePundit’s Paul Smith) but the Bio Bottle is different:

 The Plant Bottle is fully recyclable, has a lower reliance on a non-renewable resource, and reduces carbon emissions when compared with petroleum-based PET plastic bottles.
 The Plant Bottle is made from a blend of petroleum-based materials and up to 30 percent plant-based materials.